csvpath/csvpath/README.md

     - a single .csv file or
     - a directory of .csv files

+There are several ways to set up csvpath file references.
+Read <a href='docs/files.md'>more about filenames</a>.

-This is a very basic use of CsvPath.
-For more examples, see the unit tests.
+This is a very basic programmatic use of CsvPath.
+For lots more examples, see the unit tests.

     path = CsvPath()
     path.parse("""$test.csv[5-25]